Food & Beverage business

 What about allergens - Are there any legal requirements and is there free training available?

 Allergen management is becoming increasingly important with more children and adults developing food-borne allergies each year.
-The Food Standards Code requires declaration of certain allergens such as peanuts, milk, eggs.
+The Food Standards Code requires declaration of certain allergens such as peanuts, milk, eggs on all food products.

 For more information on allergens, refer to the Food Standards Code User Guide Warning and Advisory Statements and Declarations and the FSANZ allergen labelling website.